dnsimple/dnsimple-support/content/articles/icann-domain-validation.md

 ## Resend verification email

-If you are having trouble finding the email verification in your inbox, you may want to resend it.
-Navigate to your domain page and locate the ICANN pending verification warning at the top of the page.
-Then click on "Send ICANN RAA verification email"
+If you are having trouble finding the email verification in your inbox, please remember to check your spam.

+If it isn't there, resend the email by navigating to your domain page, and locating the ICANN pending verification warning at the top of the page.
+Click **Send ICANN RAA verification email**.

 ![ICANN resend email verification](/files/raa-resend-email-verification.png)

-Once you have acted on the verification email, the warning above should not appear.
-If it does, it may be because our system hasn't refreshed the latest status yet.
-You can manually force a refresh by clicking on the "Refresh" button.
+Once the email is verified, the warning should disappear.
+If it doesn't, it may be because our system hasn’t refreshed the latest status yet.
+Click **Refresh** to manually force a refresh.

 ## What happens when a domain is suspended?